rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 #### Case Study: ETH-only is Preferred by Node Operators

-TODO -- update to new no_share and voter_share
 **Proposal Example, Reference**
 <img src="../assets/tokenomics-explainers/003-figure-5.png" alt="Figure 5" width="1000px"></br>
 _Figure 5 - Case Study Reference Sankey Diagram_

 In this case study, we have 3 NOs.
 (A) has 8 ETH and no RPL staked.
 (B) has 8 ETH and 6 ETH worth of RPL staked.
 (C) has 8 ETH and 15 ETH worth of RPL staked (note that vote-eligible RPL is capped at 150% of bonded ETH.
 This leads to NO C earning twice as much from "Voter Share" as NO B).

-TODO -- update to new no_share and voter_share
 **Proposal Example, 9 more ETH-Only Node Operators join**
 <img src="../assets/tokenomics-explainers/003-figure-6.png" alt="Figure 6" width="1000px"></br>
 _Figure 6 - Case Study ETH-only Growth Sankey Diagram_